 The directions for making traditional nut butter in your food processor are relatively straightforward: just put the nuts in the machine and hit “on.”
 But there are a couple of roadblocks in this process that nudge me in the direction of grabbing that jar off the market shelf rather than making my own.
 First is the time involved: the process can easily take 20 minutes, if not more, and I’m pretty involved that whole time, scraping down the sides and putting up with the grinding noise.
 Second is the wear and tear on the machine during that time.
 Often it overheats and I have to let it rest and cool off before resuming.
 And third is the patience involved… it takes a long time before the nuts come anywhere close to butter, and I tend to spend the first 15 minutes completely doubting that this is ever going to actually work.

-This nut butter recipe circumvents each of these roadblocks.
+This blanched almond butter recipe circumvents each of these roadblocks.
 It takes only five minutes in the food processor, requires very little intervention on your part, is gentle on the machine, and transforms so quickly into almond butter that you won’t spend a second doubting yourself.
 The key here is using almond flour, which is really just finely ground blanched almonds, instead of whole almonds.
 When you begin with almonds that have already been finely ground, you’ve skipped the first 15 minutes of processing.
 I also speed up the process by warming the almond meal in the oven first, which starts to release the nut’s oils and helps it convert more quickly into “butter.”

 Another advantage to starting with almond flour is that almond flour is made from blanched almonds, which have had their skins removed.
 So the result is a little milder in flavor, and since it’s missing the bitterness from the skins, it also tastes a little sweeter.
 Adding just a pinch of salt, a sprinkle of cinnamon, and a splash of vanilla heightens that natural sweetness even more.
 I’ve gifted this to friends and I’m always asked whether I used honey, maple syrup etc… and I’m always proud to say that the sweetness is from the almonds!